Strategic KRITIS Compliance for Critical Infrastructure Operators

 🔒 KRITIS-Specific Cloud Security Requirements:

-• Business continuity in the cloud: Development of cloud-native continuity strategies that leverage cloud elasticity advantages without creating critical dependencies.
+Business continuity in the cloud: Development of cloud-based continuity strategies that utilize cloud elasticity advantages without creating critical dependencies.

 🌐 ADVISORI's Cloud Enablement for Critical Infrastructures: